 5 minute read

-Takeaway: There are four definitions of strategic position (strategy as plan, position, perspective or pattern).
+Takeaway: There are four definitions of strategy (strategy as plan, position, perspective or pattern).
 In order to activate strategy and make it come to life, you need to first get clear on how you define it.
 Only then can you move forward and design your operating model to fulfill your strategic intent.

 Strategy is an idea.
 It is intended to create efficiency and effectiveness by organising activity and aligning decisions.
 It is choice that says we will do these things but not those things.
 It defines how a business means to generate value and competitive advantage in a market.
 Business leaders cannot begin to think effectively about organisation design until strategy is clear.
 Otherwise, there is no objective for a design to fulfill.